top of page

 • Youth Empowerment Against HIV/AIDS (YEAH)

-Young + Positive is a PhD study being completed by Lisa Wojciechowski through the University of Melbourne, Department of Social Work.
+Young + Positive was a PhD study completed in 2022 by Dr Lisa Wojciechowski through the University of Melbourne, Department of Social Work.

-The research is supervised/overseen by Professor Louise Harms (University of Melbourne), Associate Professor Christy Newman (Centre for Social Research in Health, UNSW Australia) and Dr Allison Carter (Kirby Institute for Infection and Immunity in Society).
+The research was supervised/overseen by Professor Louise Harms (University of Melbourne), Professor Christy Newman (Centre for Social Research in Health, UNSW Australia) and Dr Allison Carter (Kirby Institute for Infection and Immunity in Society).

 Where can I get more information about this study?

-If you have more questions about this study, please feel free to contact the PhD student: Lisa Wojciechowski by contacting us or calling/texting: 0422 991 883.
+If you have more questions about this study, please reach out by contacting us via the website.

 Results

-Watch this space for details about results when they become available...
+Watch this space for more updates as they arise.

 Results